 A USFS trail permit is required for this trail.
-Permits may be acquired at many vendors in the area, as well as in Indianapolis.

 This trail permits hikers, mountain bikers, and horses.
 Mountain bikers yield to both hikers and horses.